 “If a man (Elder) is blameless, the husband of one wife, having faithful children not accused of dissipation or insubordination” (Titus 1:6).

 “Let deacons be the husbands of one wife, ruling their children and their own houses well” (1 Timothy 3:12).

 Certainly, the Bible here condemns the mandatory celibacy of the clergy.
 Celibacy and other ascetic practices are not encouraged in the Bible.
 And in the case of death of first spouse remarriage for a religious leader is not condemned.

-However, Paul’s statements regarding marriage are viewed in their context, it was the “present distress” of persecutions that led him to urge caution (1 Cor.
-7:26, 28).
+However, Paul’s statements regarding marriage are viewed in their context, it was the “present distress” of persecutions that led him to urge caution for marriage (1 Corinthians 7:26, 28).
 Paul does not belittle the divine order of the home, which God instituted in Eden.
 “Therefore a man shall leave his father and mother and be joined to his wife, and they shall become one flesh” (Genesis 2:24; Mark 10:7-9)

 In His service,